Generalized Feller processes and Markovian lifts of stochastic Volterra processes: the affine case: Lifting Stochastic Volterra processes

 By \eqref{eq:mart} and \eqref{eq:N} we additionally obtain that

-for $ y \in \operatorname{dom}(\mathcal{A}) $.
+for $ y \in \mathcal{D} $.
 This analytically weak form can be translated into a mild form by standard methods.
 Indeed, notice that the integral is just along a finite variation path and therefore we can readily apply variation of constants.
+The last assertion about the c\`agl\`ad property is a consequence of Theorem \ref{th:path_properties} by noting that $\rho(\lambda)$ does not explode.
 This proves (ii).

 Concerning (iii), note first that we have a unique mild solution to